vmware-tanzu/velero/site/content/docs/main/troubleshooting.md

 ...
 ```

-**Note:** Velero plugins run as separate processes, i.e., after they are executed, either successful or not, they exit.
+**Note:** Velero plugins are started as separate processes and once the Velero operation is done (either successfully or not), they exit.
 So, if you see **received EOF, stopping recv loop** messages in debug logs, that does not mean an error occurred, just that a plugin finished executing.

 ## Known issue with restoring LoadBalancer Service